-Eagle River Road leads 12 mi into the mountains from the bedroom community of Eagle River.
-The Eagle River Nature Center, at the end of Eagle River Road, has wildlife displays, telescopes for wildlife spotting, and 9 mi of hiking trails within the center's perimeters, and there are volunteers to answer questions, lead hikes, and host naturalist programs throughout the year.
-A cabin that sleeps eight and a pair of yurts (round insulated tents) that sleep four and six are available to rent.
-The cost is $65 per night, and a 1.5 mi hike in is required.
+Eagle River Road leads 12 miles into the mountains from the bedroom community of Eagle River.
+The nature center, at the end of the road, has wildlife displays, telescopes for wildlife spotting, and 9 miles of hiking trails.
+Volunteers are on hand to answer questions, lead hikes, and host naturalist programs.
+A cabin that sleeps eight and a pair of yurts (round insulated tents) that sleep four and six are available to rent ($65 per night).
+A 1½-mile hike in is required.

 Amenities include woodstoves, firewood, and outdoor latrines.
 The center is also the trail end for the Crow Pass Trail, a 26-mile section of the Historic Iditarod Trail.